-Anyone who identifies as female and are between the ages of 18-25 yrs old.
+Anyone who identifies as female or non-binary and are between the ages of 18-25 yrs old.
 This program is open to anyone interested who meets the above qualifications.
 NO EXPERIENCE is necessary and you DO NOT need to be a ‘actor/actress to participate.
 If you are interested in the exploring the world of the performing arts and storytelling and would like to share your story and worldview with your community this program is for YOU!

 There will be a open workshop and interview in the first week of January.
 Time and date to be announced.

 New Expressive Works , 810 SE Belmont St. Portland Or, 97232

 A weekend trip to the Oregon Shakespeare Festival in Ashland Oregon to see shows and take workshops.